 In Grow a Garden 1, eggs were available from the Pet Egg Shop with a 30-minute rotation, individual Sheckle prices, and spawn chance percentages for each egg type.
 Players built entire strategies around watching the shop cycle, saving Sheckles for the right egg, and calculating cost per expected pull.

 Grow a Garden 2 replaced the entire egg shop system.
 There is no shop, no rotation, and no Sheckle cost for any egg.
-The only way to get eggs in GAG2 is through Guild Rewards at the end of each weekly competition cycle.
+Eggs now come from multiple sources: Guild Rewards, the Auction stand, Admin Chests, and Fall Harvest Cornucopia Quests.
 Eggs are delivered to your Mailbox based on your guild's leaderboard placement.
 No guild means no eggs.
 Low guild activity means fewer eggs per week.
 This makes your guild performance the actual bottleneck for egg access, not your Sheckle balance.

 Once an egg arrives in your Mailbox, you equip it from your inventory and place it on any available space in your garden plot.
 A countdown timer starts immediately.
 When the timer reaches zero, the game runs a single weighted random roll from that egg's pet pool.
 The pet you receive is determined at the moment of hatching, not at the moment you received the egg from Guild Rewards.
 Two players hatching the same egg type can get completely different pets.